 The Force USA MyRack is a modular power rack that features every attachment you can think of in a compact rack designed for a home gym.
 After using and reviewing the rack over the past two years, we stand behind our initial assessment that it’s a good option for those that want a rack with a lot of attachments for not a lot of money.
 It’s not the best rack on the market by any means, but it is a novel solution at an affordable price.

 When looking for a budget power rack, there are many options available.
-However, what you’ll find is that most have a low weight capacity, use too thin of steel, lack accessory options, and are frankly, a bit unsafe to use.
+However, you’ll find that most have a low weight capacity, use too thin of steel, lack accessory options, and are, frankly, unsafe to use.
 Seriously, there aren’t many racks on the planet that can compete with the number of accessories the MyRack has, and for the price, the rack excels.

 A black Force USA MyRack set up in a garage gym

-The MyRack excels in that it combines many budget-friendly features like thinner steel and painted-on-hole numbers with higher-end accessories.
-This provides a rack that should not only last but is enjoyable for even the strongest who train at their home.
-And, most importantly, you should feel safe while using it.
+The MyRack combines many budget-friendly features like thinner steel and painted-on hole numbers with higher-end accessories.
+This provides a rack that should not only last but will be enjoyable for even the strongest lifters who train at home.
+And, most importantly, you should feel safe while using it—our testers scored the stability at 4.25 out of 5.

 Read my full Force USA MyRack review.